RangarajKaushikSundar/calendar-buddy/README.md

 **Calendar**
 1. Persistence: There is no persistence for the calendar.
 Simple solution would be to use file persistence, a better way would be to use a database.
+2. Pre-populate: I wanted to prepopulate the calendar + locations with the test data shared, but never got around.
+I ended up using the agent to always create and delete the events. _(except for one time when the agent went crazy and created 100 duplicate events)_

 **Code**
 1. Tests: I got Gemini to generate the tool tests for me and am not a huge fan of the quality of tests.
 This would be refactored with high priority